Inside Raytheon McKinney: Innovation and Impact in Texas

 Their strategy is clear: by investing in local talent and supporting the business ecosystem, they ensure their own success while helping North Texas thrive.
 This symbiotic relationship fosters innovation, creates high-skilled jobs, and drives economic development.
 From partnering with educational institutions to build a future workforce to collaborating with local suppliers on major projects, Raytheon's presence is a powerful engine for regional progress.
 This deep integration makes them a cornerstone of the McKinney community and a key player for any business looking to get specified on projects early.
 The company's ongoing investments create a predictable stream of opportunities, making them a valuable relationship to cultivate for any general contractor, subcontractor, or supplier in the region.

-Partnering with Local Schools
+Building Partnerships with Local Schools

 Raytheon takes a forward-thinking approach to talent acquisition by building strong relationships with local educational institutions.
 The company has its sights set on hiring more employees from right here in North Texas, viewing local schools as the primary source for its future workforce.
 This isn't just about filling immediate job openings; it's a long-term strategy to cultivate a pipeline of skilled professionals.
 By collaborating with schools, Raytheon helps shape curricula and provides students with clear pathways to high-tech careers, ensuring the next generation is prepared for the challenges of the aerospace and defense industry.
 This investment in local talent creates a win-win, providing stable careers for residents and a skilled workforce for Raytheon.

-Supporting STEM Education
+Championing STEM Education

 Raytheon's commitment to the community is clearly demonstrated by its support for STEM education.
 The company's massive campus expansion, which includes a new 400,000-square-foot intelligent manufacturing center, is a perfect example.
 This facility isn't just about increasing production; it's a real-world classroom that inspires future engineers and scientists.
 By creating hundreds of new high-tech jobs and investing in state-of-the-art facilities, Raytheon helps strengthen the local STEM ecosystem.
 This focus ensures that students in McKinney and the surrounding areas have the resources and opportunities they need to pursue careers in technology and innovation, directly fueling the region's talent pool.

-Working with Local Businesses
+Supporting Local McKinney Businesses

 A major corporation like Raytheon doesn't operate in isolation.
 Its presence in McKinney creates a significant network of opportunities for local businesses.
 The city is known for fostering a supportive environment where companies can grow, and Raytheon is a key part of that ecosystem.
 From subcontractors and suppliers involved in campus expansions to the local service providers that support its daily operations, Raytheon's economic impact is widely distributed.
 This creates a stable foundation for other businesses to build upon, making McKinney an attractive place for companies that want to collaborate with an industry leader and contribute to a thriving local economy.